YoungD96/SH-SDS/README.md

 Tools and environment
 ---------------------
+Operating system: Ubuntu 16.04.7, Ubuntu 22.04.1, or Kylin 3.3

 Experimental steps
 ------------------

+Appendix
+==========
 SH-SDS-GUI: The software with interface.

 SH-SDS-CODE: Source code of SH-SDS.

-Appendix
-==========

 Citation
 ========